ELELAB/PCM1_LIR/README.md

 Repository associated to the publication:

-Selective autophagy maintains centrosome integrity and accurate mitosis by turnover of centriolar satellites Søs Grønbæk Mathiassen et al. submitted to Nature Cell Biology
+Selective autophagy maintains centrosome integrity and accurate mitosis by turnover of centriolar satellites Søs Grønbæk Mathiassen et al. submitted for publication Nature Communications

+contact person for the repository: Elena Papaleo, elenap@cancer.dk

 This repository contains the input data for the modelling and simulations, the outputs from analyses and the associated scripts to reproduce our data.